Franklyn Atese Nubuasah

-Franklyn Atese Nubuasah S.V.D., (born 7 July 1949), also Frank Atese Nubuasah, is a Ghanaian-born Roman Catholic prelate who serves as the Bishop of the Roman Catholic Diocese of Gaborone, Botswana since 2019.
-Before that, from 2 October 2017 until 6 June 2019 he was the Bishop of the Roman Catholic Diocese of Francistown, Botswana.
-From 27 June 1998 until 9 August 2017 he worked as Apostolic Vicar of the Apostolic Vicariate of Francistown.
-From 9 August 2017 until 6 June 2019 he was the Apostolic Administrator of Gaborone, Botswana.
-He was appointed Bishop on 27 June 1998 by Pope John Paul II.
-On 5 July 2021 Pope Francis appointed him Archbishop (Personal Title) of Gaborone, Botswana.
+Franklyn Atese Nubuasah S.V.D., (born 7 July 1949), also Frank Atese Nubuasah, is a Ghanaian-born Roman Catholic prelate who has been serving as the Bishop of Gaborone, Botswana since 2019.
+Before that, he was the Bishop of Francistown, Botswana (2017–2019) and Apostolic Vicar of the Apostolic Vicariate of Francistown (1998–2017).
+He was appointed Bishop on 27 June 1998 by Pope John Paul II, and elevated to the rank of Archbishop (personal title) on 5 July 2021 by Pope Francis.

 Background and priesthood

 He was born on 7 July 1949 at Likpe Abozome, Ghana.
 He made his solemn vows as a member of the Society of the Divine Word (SVD) in 1979.
 He was ordained a priest of that Order on 26 July 1980.
 He served in that capacity until 27 June 1998.
 He served as the novice master of the Society of the Divine Word in Ghana from 1994 until 1998.

+He was sent to the United States for further studies, where he earned a Master of Arts from Duquesne University in Pittsburgh.

 As bishop

-On 27 June 1998, Pope John Paul II created the Apostolic Vicariate of Francistown, Botswana.
-On the same day, The Holly Father appointed Father Franklyn Atese Nubuasah, S.V.D. as the founding Apostolic Vicar of Francistown.
+On 27 June 1998, Pope John Paul II created the Apostolic Vicariate of Francistown, Botswana and appointed Franklyn Atese Nubuasah, S.V.D. as the founding Apostolic Vicar on the same day.
 He was concurrently appointed as Titular Bishop of Pauzera.
 He was consecrated and installed at Francistown on 7 November 1998 by the hands of Bishop Boniface Tshosa Setlalekgosi, Bishop of Gaborone assisted by Bishop Erwin Hecht, Bishop of Kimberley and Bishop Johannes Ludgerus Bonaventure Brenninkmeijer, Bishop of Kroonstad.
+On 2 October 2017, Pope Francis elevated the vicariate of Francistown to a diocese and appointed him the first bishop of the new diocese.